Percona-Lab/percona-docstreamer/readme.md

 ### 1. Validation

-When you run `./docMongoStream start`, the tool loads the config.yaml file, prompts for credentials, and connects to both the source DocumentDB and the target MongoDB to verify authentication and connectivity.
+When you run `./docMongoStream start`, docMongoStream loads the config.yaml file, prompts for credentials, and connects to both the source DocumentDB and the target MongoDB to verify authentication and connectivity.
 If migration.destroy is set to true, it will prompt you for confirmation before proceeding.

-The tool performs a critical check to ensure the DocumentDB Change Stream is enabled (modifyChangeStreams: 1).
+docMongoStream performs a critical check to ensure the DocumentDB Change Stream is enabled (modifyChangeStreams: 1).
 If not, it provides the specific command required to enable it.
 It also checks the target database for an existing CDC checkpoint.
 If no checkpoint is found, it proceeds to the "Discovery" phase.

 ### 2. Discovery